Guyana Driver's Licence Guide 2026

 You will automatically fail the road test if you: cause a dangerous situation, fail to stop at a red light or stop sign, exceed the speed limit, drive on the wrong side of the road, or require the examiner to intervene to prevent an accident.
 If you fail, you must wait before retaking the test.

-Step 4: Applying for Your Full Licence
+Step 3: Applying for Your Full Licence

 Once you have passed both the written and road tests, you can apply for your full driver's licence at the GRA Licence Revenue Office.
+The licence is issued on the same day of the application.

 Full Licence Application Documents

-Completed Application Form: Driver's licence application form.
+Completed Application Form: Driver's licence application form, available at GRA offices.

 Fee Payment: GYD $4,500 for the licence.